t2linux/T2-Ubuntu-Kernel/README.md

 # T2 Ubuntu Kernel

-Ubuntu/Mint/Debian kernel with Apple T2 patches built-in.
+Ubuntu/Mint kernel with Apple T2 patches built-in.
 This repo will try to keep up with kernel new releases.

+**Note for Debian users :-** Since Debian doesn't support the kernels released in this repo, Debian users are suggested to use [this fork](https://github.com/andersfugmann/T2-Debian-Kernel) to get compatible kernels.

 ![Build Kernel Package](https://github.com/t2linux/T2-Ubuntu-Kernel/actions/workflows/build.yml/badge.svg?branch=Ubuntu)